-Moore Ireland continue to act as Progressive Credit Union's Internal Audit Function.
-In agreement with the committee and approved by the board, Moore's work plan (2021-22) included areas that could have been adversely impacted in the post-pandemic environment, and other topical risk related areas, e.g. Climate Change and Cyber Security threats.
+Moore Ireland continues to act as Progressive Credit Union's Internal Audit Function.
+In agreement with the committee and approved by the Board, Moore's work plan for the year included areas that could have been adversely impacted by the economic situation, the war in Ukraine, and other topical risk related areas, including lending administration, anti-money laundering monitoring, outsourcing etc.

-Every quarter, Moore actively engaged with the Audit and Risk Committee through the provision of detailed reports and presentation of their audit findings.
-This allowed the committee to satisfy themselves that Moore carried out their work independently and reported substantially and effectively on all findings.
-In addition, the committee had visibility to corrective active plans and recommendations made by Moore and actioned appropriately by the management team.
+Every quarter, Moore actively engaged with the Internal Audit, Risk and Compliance Committee through the provision of detailed reports and presentation of their audit findings.
+This allowed the Committee to satisfy themselves that Moore carried out their work independently and reported substantially and effectively on all findings.
+In addition, the Committee had visibility to corrective active plans and recommendations made by Moore and actioned appropriately by the Management Team.

-The committee can confirm the Internal Audit function is independent and has a reporting line and unfettered access to the Audit and Risk Committee.
+The Committee can confirm the Internal Audit function is independent and has a reporting line and unfettered access to the Internal Audit, Risk and Compliance Committee.